-MARIE-HÉLÈNE DICKEY \\ AND GILLES GAUTHIER
+MARIE-HÉLÈNE DICKEY AND GILLES GAUTHIER

-Département de Biologie and Centre d'études nordiques, Université Laval, Québec, Québec, G1K 7P4, Canada already reported some effects of climate changes on boreal and arctic bird species.
+Département de Biologie and Centre d'études nordiques, Université Laval, Québec, Québec, G1K 7P4, Canada ost global climatic models foresee that climate changes will be strongest in Arctic regions.
+Several studies have already reported some effects of climate changes on boreal and arctic bird species.
 In this study, we examine the relationship between climatic and reproductive variables in Greater Snow Geese nesting in the High Arctic on Bylot Island, Nunavut.
 A 16-year database is available to evaluate the relative importance of local and regional climatic variables on the reproduction of geese at different periods of their breeding cycle.
 Reproductive variables considered are associated with the phenology (laying date, hatching date) and reproductive success (nest density, clutch size, nesting success, brood size at hatch and fledging, and gosling size).
 Local climatic variables considered include snow cover on the ground, mean, maximum and minimum air temperature, number of frost-free days, solar radiation, wind speed and precipitation calculated on a monthly basis throughout the summer.
 The Arctic Oscillation is used as an index of regional climatic fluctuations.
 At our study site, mean summer temperature has increased by 1.8°C over the past 26 years.
 We predict that climatic effects on goose reproduction will be strongest early in the reproductive cycle.